Is it flood damage or water damage?

 What does your policy cover?

 It is always important to review your insurance policy to ensure what is and is not covered under your policy.
-If your insurance company has denied your water damage or flood damage claim, contact us for a free insurance claim review.
+If your insurance company has denied your water damage or flood damage claim, contact our experienced insurance lawyers for a free insurance claim review.